Master of Social Work student handbook

 Transfer credit, class waiver, proficiency examinations, and the timeline for degree completion

-Transfer credits refer to credits that are transferred from another institution.
-Credits completed at the University of Nevada, Reno in another program or as a graduate special do not need to be transferred.
-Transfer credit can be requested on the Graduate Credit Transfer Evaluation Request form available on Graduate School website, and must be signed by the student, major advisor, and graduate director.
+Transfer credit refers to credits that are transferred from another institution.
+Transfer credit can be requested on the Graduate Credit Transfer Evaluation Request form available on the Graduate School forms and policies for students website, and must be signed by the student, the MSW Program Advisor, the MSW Program Director, and the Graduate School Dean.
 Transfer credits applied to a master’s program must comply with the time limitation on master’s work (6 years).
-Thus, if a student took a course five years prior to admission, they would have to complete the degree within one year for the course to apply to the degree.
-Credits from a completed master’s degree will be exempt from the 8-year time limitation for those students pursuing a doctoral degree.
+Thus, if a student took a course five years prior to admission, they would have to complete the degree within one year for the course to apply to the degree. *The Social Work graduate-level courses taken at the University of Nevada, Reno as a Graduate Special do not need to be transferred with the Transfer Request form.

 Proficiency examinations